denten-books/plain-text/2-surface.md

 report of Muskets, an any instruments of like nature [@bacon_advancement_1987, 266].

-Writing at the dawn of the Enlightenment, Bacon perceived the essence of
-telegraphy: to express and to signify the intentions of the human mind at a distance.
+Writing near two centuries after the advent of the Gutenberg press, Bacon perceived the essence of telegraphy: to express and to signify the intentions of the human mind at a distance.
 The Morse and the Baudot codes paved the way for the automation of human language.
-The great proliferation of scripts and alphabets was finally reduced to thirty-two discrete and reproduced characters.
-So automated, type could be converted into an electrical signal, sent over great distances, and used to program machines remotely.
+The great proliferation of scripts and alphabets was finally reduced to thirty-two discrete and reproducible characters.
+So regularized, type could be converted into electrical signal, sent over great distances, and used to program machines remotely.
 The price for these new affordances given to language was legibility.
 The translation between human alphabet and machine transmittable code required first a cadre of specially trained machine operators, and then specialized equipment which automated the process of translation itself.

 As Bacon's early writings on the language arts suggest, the roots of telegraphy lie in cypher-making and cryptography.
 For this reason, the encoding of human languages for machine use was always intimately connected to war-time, diplomatic, and otherwise secret communications.
-The seemingly innocous problem of machine translation was therefore from the beginning intertwined with the question of access and legibility: who gets to understand the encoded message and when?
+The seemingly innocuous problem of machine translation was therefore from the beginning intertwined with the question of access and legibility: who gets to understand the encoded message and when?
 For example, the Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries including Germany, Brazil, Cuba, Egypt, Empire d'Ethiopie, France, Japan, the United Kingdom of Great Britain, United States of America, and Union of Soviet Socialist Republics, included a special provision delineating the difference between transmitting "plain," and "secret" language.
-The protocols further divided "secret languages" into "code" and "cypher" categories.
-According to the language of the protocol, "plain language is that which presents an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs"
+The protocols further grouped "secret languages" into "code" and "cypher" categories.
+According to the language of the protocol, "plain language" was that "which presents an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs"